Parre87/projekt2/README.md

 - __Welcome & Start__

--Upon visiting the page, users are welcomed with a friendly greeting and a Start Quiz button.
+- Upon visiting the page, users are welcomed with a friendly greeting and a Start Quiz button.
   I used clean and centered layout to draw immediate attention to the quiz without distractions.

 - __Quiz Flow__

--The quiz presents one question at a time to avoid overwhelming users.
+- The quiz presents one question at a time to avoid overwhelming users.
--A 15-second countdown timer adds excitement and encourages quick thinking.
+- A 15-second countdown timer adds excitement and encourages quick thinking.
--Users choose from four options per question, and the correct answer is highlighted after selection, providing instant feedback.
+- Users choose from four options per question, and the correct answer is highlighted after selection, providing instant feedback.

 - __Visual Feedback__

--Answers are color-coded:
+- Answers are color-coded:
   Green for correct answers
   Red for incorrect answers
--Disabled buttons after selection prevent accidental changes.
+- Disabled buttons after selection prevent accidental changes.

 - __Results Summary__

--At the end of the quiz, users see:
+- At the end of the quiz, users see:

 - __Their total score__

--A detailed breakdown of each question, what they answered and the correct answer.
+- A detailed breakdown of each question, what they answered and the correct answer.
--Color-coded backgrounds for correct/incorrect responses
+- Color-coded backgrounds for correct/incorrect responses

 - __Retake Option__

--Users can easily retake the quiz with a single click, allowing for repeated engagement and learning.
+- Users can easily retake the quiz with a single click, allowing for repeated engagement and learning.

 - __Design & Accessibility__

--The layout is responsive and works across different screen sizes.
+- The layout is responsive and works across different screen sizes.
--Background image and font choices provide a sporty, immersive atmosphere.
+- Background image and font choices provide a sporty, immersive atmosphere.
--Clear button labels and sufficient contrast ensure accessibility for most users.
+- Clear button labels and sufficient contrast ensure accessibility for most users.